2025 OFFICIAL RULES (Updated 1-29-25)

 a.
 There is a 30-day off-limits period leading up to thirty (30) minutes prior to official sunrise the morning of the first day of official practice.
 During the off-limits period, MLF Anglers are prohibited from being on tournament waters, and/or gathering or receiving any information from any source, other than other competitors, that is not publicly available.
 During the off-limits period, with prior permission from the tournament director, pros may launch their boat and proceed directly to the dock where their boat will be stationed during practice and competition.
 Scouting for fish, including using electronics to locate fish or structure while moving a boat from the launch ramp to the dock is prohibited.
 MLF5 off-limit exemptions will be at the discretion of the MLF Tournament Director.

 b.
 Prior to the off-limits period, MLF Anglers are allowed to pre-fish the scheduled event waters with anyone of their choosing.
 The MLF Angler is responsible for being the captain of the boat, as well as choosing all fishing locations.
-The MLF Angler must inform their guest that they cannot be provided specific location information as described and outlined in rules 23.A. and 23.B.
+The MLF Angler must inform their guest that they cannot be provided specific location information as described and outlined in rules 19.A. and 19.B.

 c.
 During the official practice hours an MLF Angler cannot be on the water with anyone without prior approval from the MLF Tournament Director.

 a.
 If the MLF Official calls a penalty on an MLF Angler, the angler must immediately stop all activities, including fishing.
 The MLF Angler is allowed to drop his shallow water anchors or engage their trolling motor assist.
-ALL other activities of any kind are not allowed, and additional penalty time will be added for a penalty compliance violation for each occurrence.
+ALL other activities, except for talking to the camera operator about his fishing day up to that point or what he is going to do next are not allowed, and additional penalty time will be added for a penalty compliance violation for each occurrence.

 c.
 MLF Officials are not allowed to enter the penalty on the SCORETRACKER® Scoring System Device before the weight is first manually recorded.
 The MLF Angler must not request the MLF Official to start the penalty clock before the weight is first manually entered.